thindil/steamsky/bin/doc/MODDING.md

 - After change skill name, you been need to made proper changes in other game data files (recipes, items and this same file) if needed.
-- To change which attribute is assigned to selected skill, just enter new name of existing attribute from AttributesNames list.
+- To change which attribute is assigned to selected skill, just enter new name of existing attribute from Attributes list.

 ### Adding new skills
 - To add new skill, just append it name and assigned attribute name to Skills